michael-spengler/distributed-ledger-technology-hands-on-lecture/fun-facts/real-life-thrillers.md

 ## CePo (Centralized Politics) Thrillers
 Julian Assange & Edward Snowden were dismantled because they fought for transparency, fairness and freedom
-Mainstream Media + most "centralized social media" made politics instead of journalism
+Mainstream Media + most "centralized social media" made politics instead of journalism and platform provisioning with decentralized content moderation
 Structurally installed opportunism gained power over pragmatic idealism
 Countries did business with system rivals - some of the money from this they used to buy military weapons with which soldiers from both sides were forced to kill each other - both sides believing the propaganda of their corresponding mainstream media